 When did you start your artistic career ?
-Did a trigger happen inciting you to dedicate yourself to art ?
+Did something trigger you to dedicate yourself to art ?

 I started when I was a child, it was always part of me, by doodling on side of my notebook or sketching and creating different characters.

 Do you think that you are taking part in a construction of Qatari identity ?
-Are you pretending to do that or the aim of your work is totally different ?
+Do you intend to do that or is the aim of your work totally different ?

-The aim of my work is to portray the multiculturalism that I see around me, as a Qatari living in Doha, a city that brings peoples from many different countries together.
-My work shows the blend of east and west together in a creative sphere.
+The aim of my work is to portray the multiculturalism that I see around me, as a Qatari living in Doha, a city that brings people from many different countries.
+My work shows the blend of East and West together in a creative sphere.

 What does your family think about your job ?

-My parents are proud of the career that I have chosen and have pushed me to follow my dreams and do my best.
+My parents are proud of the career that I have chosen and have encouraged me to follow my dreams and do my best.